What is a General Contractor, and why get one?

 - What efforts do you take to ensure a clean and safe job site?

-Remember, hiring a general contract is a recommendation.
+Remember, hiring a general contractor is a recommendation.
 Construction, renovation, and remodeling are risky and difficult tasks and can turn south quickly.
 Hiring a general contractor can not only ease your stress from dealing with issues hands on, it can also be the simplest way to get a large job done and it may even be less expensive than DIY due to competitive bidding.
 So weigh your pros and cons, ask all the important questions, and get started on your dream renovation with the help of a General Contractor!